uetke/website_content/blog/python/03_HDF5_python.rst

    print('The length of data with a for loop: {}'.format(len(data)))

-Of course, there are efficiency concerns regarding reading element by element and appending to a list, but it is a very good example of one of the greatest advantages of using HDF5 over text or numpy files.
+Of course, there are efficiency concerns regarding reading an array element by element and appending it to a list, but it is a very good example of one of the greatest advantages of using HDF5 over text or numpy files.
 Within the loop, we are loading into memory only one element.
 In our example, each element is just a number, but it could have been anything, from a text to an image or a video.

 As always, depending on your application, you will have to decide if you want to read the entire array into memory or not.
 Sometimes you run simulations on a specific computer with loads of memory, but you don't have the same specifications in your laptop and you are forced to read chunks of your data.
 Remember that reading from a hard drive is relatively slow, especially if you are using HDD instead of SDD disks or even more if you are reading from a network drive.

 Selective Writing to HDF5 Files
 *******************************
-So far we have always appended data to a data set as soon as this was created.
+In the examples above we have appended data to a data set as soon as this was created.
 For many applications, however, you need to save data while it is being generated.
 HDF5 allows you to save data in a very similar way to how you read it back.
 Let's see how to create an empty `dataset` and add some data to it.

 .. code-block:: python